Waseeq-Zafar/UrlShortner/README.md

 You can easily switch between communication styles depending on your use case.

 🚀 How to Run
-Clone the Repository
+1. Clone the Repository
 bash
 Copy
 Edit
 git clone https://github.com/Waseeq-Zafar/UrlShortner.git
 cd UrlShortner
-Start Services (in separate terminals or via IDE)

-Shorten Service → http://localhost:8080
+2. Start Services (in separate terminals or via IDE) Shorten Service → http://localhost:8080

 Redirect Service → http://localhost:8081

 API Gateway → http://localhost:8082

-Restrict internal services:
+3. Restrict Internal Services
-In each service’s application.properties file:
+Add the following in each service’s application.properties:

 properties
 Copy